evergreen-ci/evg-module-manager/docs/usage.md

 ## Creating github pull request

-Use `pull-request` command to create pull requests across base repo and all enabled modules.
+Use `pull-request` command to create pull requests across base repo and all enabled modules with local changes.
-In order to fully utilize this function, [github CLI](https://cli.github.com/) need to be installed in your system.
+In order to utilize this function, [github CLI](https://cli.github.com/) need to be installed in your system.
 After the installation, you need to give authorization to the github CLI, by issuing [gh auth login](https://cli.github.com/manual/gh_auth_login).
 Github CLI would prompt interactive command line and errors.

-After local changes has committed in all repos, you need to push your branch to the remote before use the pull request command as well.
+After local changes have committed in all repos, you can create the pull request from the base repo, and all enabled modules with changes would create a separate pull request.
+Each pull request would have comments that contain links for all other modules' pull requests.

 To create pull requests in base repo and all enabled modules:
 ```bash